ahsanzizan/fintrack-api/README.md

 ## Swagger Documentation

-Visit `/docs` and You'll find a swagger API documentation that contains almost all you need to interact with the API.
+Visit `/docs` and You'll find a swagger API documentation that contains all you need to interact with the API.

 ## Credits